JAlcocerT/Streamlit-MultiChat/README.md

   </a>
 </div>

+A custom Streamlit Web App to Chat with the latest LLMs and get a `per use cost` instead of a fixed monthly price.

 ## Features

 Use **many large language models**: OpenAI, Anthropic, Open / Local LLM's with **one Streamlit Web App**.